wildtreetech/forests-intro/README.md

 [Anaconda](https://www.continuum.io/downloads) is a python distribution that is easy to install and contains a large number of commonly used libraries.
-Download anaconda and then from this directory run:
+Download anaconda, clone this repository, and then from this directory run:
 ```
 conda create -n forests-intro --file=environment.yml
 ```